dmlc/dgl/examples/pytorch/graphsaint/README.md

 | DGL_offline | 3.10 | 2.18 | 10.57 | 21.52 | 153.93 |
 | DGL_online | 3.05 | 2.13 | 11.01 | 22.23 | 151.84 |

-## Test std of sampling time
+## Test std of sampling and normalization time

-- We've run experiments 10 times repeatedly to test average and standard deviation of sampling time.
-Here we just test sampling time without model performance.
+- We've run experiments 10 times repeatedly to test average and standard deviation of sampling and normalization time.
+Here we just test time without training model to the end.
 Moreover, for efficient testing, the hardware and config employed here are not the same as the experiments above, so the sampling time might be a bit different from that above.
 But we keep the environment consistent in all experiments below.

 > The value is (average, std)